Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Introduction

 \section{Introduction}

-Writing a research project proposal\footnote{We will use \emph{research project proposal}, \emph{research project \expose{}}, or \emph{\expose{}} interchangeably in the paper.} is the number one challenge in academic education and represents a pressing concern across the academic community~\cite{Muneer2020}.
-It is also an essential skill required for conducting research and for achieving academic success at all levels~\cite{kivunja2016,GRECH201896}.
-However, a lot of students lack the necessary competencies to develop a research proposal and its core components, including identifying a research question, formulating appropriate research methodology, and defining hypotheses and methods to solve the problem~\cite{rastri2023}.
+Writing a research project proposal or \expose{}\footnote{The term \expose{} is used in many universities to refer to a \emph{research project proposal}, a structured document that outlines a planned research project.
+We will use \emph{research project proposal}, \emph{(research project) \expose{}} and \expose{} interchangeably.} is the number one challenge in academic education and represents a pressing concern across the academic community~\cite{Muneer2020}.
+It is also an essential skill required for conducting research and for achieving academic success~\cite{kivunja2016,GRECH201896}.
+However, many students lack the necessary competencies to develop a research proposal and its core components, including identifying a research question, formulating appropriate research methodology, and defining hypotheses and methods to solve the problem~\cite{rastri2023}.

-At the same time, higher education and research in general face another pressing challenge: the peer review crisis~\cite{lu-etal-2025-identifying}.
-High-quality feedback is an essential pedagogical tool that has been shown to vastly improve learning outcomes of both authors and reviewers~\cite{Wu2012}.
-Yet, students are rarely taught this skill in a classroom setting.
-Together, these challenges highlight the need for instructional approaches that simultaneously support research project proposal writing and developing effective peer review skills.
+At the same time, higher education faces another pressing challenge: the peer review crisis~\cite{lu-etal-2025-identifying}.
+Peer feedback is a powerful pedagogical tool that improves the writing performance of both authors and reviewers~\cite{Wu2012,jiang2024}.
+Yet, students are rarely taught this skill in a classroom.
+Notably, research shows \emph{a strong link} between academic writing skills and the ability to provide effective feedback~\cite{Huisman2018}, underscoring the need for instructional approaches that \emph{simultaneously support research project proposal writing and the development of effective peer review skills.}